Naman Ramachandran

-Naman Ramachandran is an Indian critic and journalist.
+Naman Ramachandran is an Indian-born critic and journalist.
 He is the author of Rajinikanth: The Definitive Biography (Penguin, 2012) and Lights Camera Masala: Making Movies in Mumbai (IBH, 2006).
 He writes for Variety, Sight & Sound, and Cineuropa.
-Based in London, he is also on the steering group of the London Indian Film Festival.
-He has also written the independent film Brahman Naman, which premiered at the 2016 Sundance Film Festival.
+Based in London, England, he is also on the steering group of the London Indian Film Festival.
+He also wrote the independent film Brahman Naman, which premiered at the 2016 Sundance Film Festival.

 Early life

-Naman Ramachandran grew up in Alappuzha, Kerala.
-He later moved to Bangalore, Karnataka.
+Naman Ramachandran grew up in Thrissur, Kerala, India and later moved to Bangalore, Karnataka.
+He graduated with a Master of Science (MSc) in Media Management from the University of Stirling in Scotland.
+He also studied at the Asian College of Journalism in Chennai.